Table of Contents

 Jivanthi or Annular Holostemma is famous Ayurvedic medicinal herb.
 In India, Annular holostemma is found in Tropical Himalayas and Western Peninsula.
 It is mainly cultivated in Dharmapuri district of Tamil Nadu.

 Jivanthi is also known as Ark pushpi in Ayurveda and Palaykeerai in Siddha system of medicine.
 This medicinal herb is perennial twining shrub that secrets milky latex.
 The leaves are ovate and flowers are fleshy pinkishred.
-The propagation of plant is through seeds and vegetative methods.
+The propagation of the plant are through seeds and vegetative methods.

 Holostemma ada-kodien is a perennial, laticiferous, twinning, shrub with large flowers and reddish stem.
 Stem is branches glabrous and shining.
 The leaf is simple, opposite, large, and deeply cordate at base.
 Flower is purple in axillary, umbellate cymes.
 Calyx are deeply five partite, Corolla is Gamopetalous (having the petals united) and deeply five lobed, pinkish outside and purplish inside.
 Fruits are thick, follicle, cylindrical and bluntly pointed containing numerous flattened cosmose seeds.